Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

 The busiest seasons of the year are from Mid-June to September.
 October is the shoulder season’s transition month, moving toward the rainy season.
 September and October have fewer tourists.

-The Other High-and Dry Season is from mid-December to March, and March is the transition or shoulder season month.
+The Other High-and Dry Season is from mid-December to March; March is the transition or shoulder season month.

 Low Seasons – Rainy Seasons of the Year